Simply-Adi/Simply-Adi.github.io/index.md

-Hello Peeps!
-Here, I share glimpses of my journey into the World of Data Science and Energy Analytics.
+Hello Peeps! :smile: Here, I share glimpses of my journey into the World of Data Science and Energy Analytics.

 <!-- ## Welcome to GitHub Pages